akuzko/re-use-form/README.md

   helper function calls.

-Since `re-use-form` has to know which validations are asynchronous ones, they have to be declared within `sync` property of validations config object, like so:
+Since `re-use-form` has to know which validations are asynchronous ones, they have to be declared within `async` property of validations config object, like so:

 ```js
 defValidation('checkEmail', (value, { message }) => {